dalong0514/readnotes/20190201读书笔记/2019114Autolisp-Developers-GuideR01.md

 Extended data consists of one or more 1001 group codes, each of which begin with a unique application name.
 The xdata groups returned by entget follow the definition data in the order in which they are saved in the database.
 Within each application's group, the contents, meaning, and organization of the data are defined by the application.
 AutoCAD maintains the information but does not use it.
 The table also shows that the group codes for xdata are in the range 1000-1071.
 Many of these group codes are for familiar data types, as follows:

-About Registered Applications (AutoLISP).
+#### 5.2.5 About Registered Applications (AutoLISP)

 An application must register its name or names to be recognized by AutoCAD.
 Extended data must contain an application name before it can be attached to an entity and that application name must also exist in the APPID symbol table.
 Registration is done with the regapp function, which specifies a string to use as an application name.
 If it successfully adds the name to APPID, it returns the name of the application; otherwise it returns nil.
 A result of nil indicates that the name is already present in the symbol table.
 This is not an actual error condition but an expected return value, because the application name needs to be registered only once per drawing.

 Before you register an application, you should first check to see if the name is not already in the APPID symbol table.
 If the name is not there, the application must register it.
 Otherwise, it can simply go ahead and attach the extended data to an entity for the application.
 The following example code demonstrates the typical use of regapp.